realmagicgreen/magicgreen-jekyll/_posts/2018-07-26-bali-agri-tradeshow.md

 {% include image.html name="-02" caption="" %}

-You can by coffee trees, salak trees, or [hydroponic systems](http://hidroponikbali.com).
+You can buy coffee trees, salak trees, or [hydroponic systems](http://hidroponikbali.com).

-Among beautiful green booths there are many useful info and product to discover, like a coconut climber tool called **Ponkod**, "Alat bantui panjat kelapa" that has been reviewed on [Bisnis website](http://entrepreneur.bisnis.com/read/20180204/263/734055/peluang-usaha-berkat-inovasi-produk-ini-panjat-kelapa-selihai-tupai-), [check out this videos](https://youtu.be/K-RCTw9p6DU) or [this one](https://youtu.be/dcWB8dHKIak).
+Among beautiful green booths there are many useful infos and products to discover, like a coconut climber tool called **Ponkod**, "Alat bantui panjat kelapa" that has been reviewed on [Bisnis website](http://entrepreneur.bisnis.com/read/20180204/263/734055/peluang-usaha-berkat-inovasi-produk-ini-panjat-kelapa-selihai-tupai-), [check out this videos](https://youtu.be/K-RCTw9p6DU) or [this one](https://youtu.be/dcWB8dHKIak).

 {% include image.html name="-03" caption="" %}

 >"By regular climbing, a day can climb 20-25 coconuts but with Ponkod can go up to 45 trees," say Gede Juliana Eka Putra, Ponkod Founder.

-You can find beautiful orchids and organic food producer like **Dewata Organik** from [Bangli](https://goo.gl/maps/9sxcDHEaALw).
+You can find beautiful orchids and organic food producers like **Dewata Organik** from [Bangli](https://goo.gl/maps/9sxcDHEaALw).
 His booth sells "Bibit Buah Unggul" - Superior Fruit Seeds, organic fertilizer and locally made honey.

 {% include image.html name="-04" caption="" %}